karlfreeman/middleman-deploy/README.md

       deploy.remote = "some-other-remote-name"

 Default is `origin`.
-You can add a remote or a git url.
+This can be a remote name or a git url.

-Run `git remote -v` to see a list of possible remotes or add a new one first.
-If you specify a git url, be sure it ends with '.git'.
+If you use a remote name, you must first add it using `git remote add`.
+Run `git remote -v` to see a list of possible remote names.
+If you use a git url, it must end with '.git'.

 To use a particular branch, add:

       deploy.branch = "some-other-branch-name"

 Default is `gh-pages`.
-If the branch doesn't exist remote, it will be created for you.
+This branch will be created on the remote if it doesn't already exist.

 ### Step 4c - FTP setup